tvee24537/project_1/README.md

 ## Usage

-A user will be given a choice of days in a week and then get detailed information about their choice.
+A user will be given a choice of days in a week upon starting the gem.
+User can get detailed information about their choice.
+Type "list" to reveiew the choices, Type "exit" to exit from the gem.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `bundle exec rake install`.
 To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+## Author

+Thanapat Veerakajorn

 ## Contributing